showpass/showpass-wordpress-plugin/README.md

 This plugin recieve `page` parameter.
 If this parameter is set, you tell the plugin to use custom links for event's redirect.

-Example: * `[showpass_calendar page="event-detail"]` * - This will tell the plugin that on click on event it will not redirect to external link for event, but it will redirect on the same website with this url: `www.website.com/*event-detail*?slug=event-slug`
+Example:  `[showpass_calendar page="event-detail"]`  - This will tell the plugin that on click on event it will not redirect to external link for event, but it will redirect on the same website with this url: `website.main.url/event-detail?slug=event-slug`

-The *`page`* parameter is *`event-detail`* in this case, and it will be whatevet page you want.
+The `page` parameter is `event-detail` in this case, and it will be whatevet page you want.

 Enyoj!